-At initial recognition, the Company measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial asset.
-Transaction costs of financial assets carried at fair value through profit or loss are expensed in profit or loss, however, trade receivables that do not contain a significant financing component are measured at transaction price.
+At initial recognition, the Company measures financial assets at its fair value plus, in the case of financial assets not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial assets.
+Transaction costs of financial assets carried at fair value through profit or loss are expensed out in statement of profit & loss, however, trade receivables that do not contain a significant financing component are measured at transaction price.